Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: Results and Discussion

-\textbf{Task weighting strategies discovered by meta-learning } ~ In Section \ref{subsec:meta-for-pretrain} we discussed the importance of estimating a separate classification head $\phi^{*}$ for computing the meta-signal for the task weights.
-To further demonstrate the reason for this, we ran \metam~experiments with ACL-ARC as the end-task and DAPT as the auxiliary task.
-We tested out using separate classification heads and the same classification head for calculating the meta-objective.
-Figure \ref{fig:metahead} plots the task weightings learned in each setting over the iterations of training.
+~ To illustrate the importance of the separate classification head $\phi^{*}$ for computing the meta-signal for the task weights (described in Section \ref{subsec:metahead-for-pretrain}), we run \metam~experiments with ACL-ARC as the end-task and DAPT as the auxiliary task.
+We compare using either a separate ($\phi^*$) or the same ($\phi^{\prime}$) classification head for calculating the meta-gradient.
+Figure \ref{fig:metahead} plots the task weightings learned in each setting during training.
 We can clearly see that using a separate head counteracts the pathological solution of down-weighting all tasks that are not $T^*$ and as a result, improves performance: \textbf{a delta of 1.7 F1 points in this case}.
-The strategy discovered by \metam~ presents an interesting contrast to classical pre-training.
-Whilst the initial phase of classical pre-training involves solely the auxiliary task, early in training, \metam~up-weights the auxiliary task but does not fully zero out the end-task.
+The strategy discovered by \metam~ presents an interesting contrast to classical pre-training: whilst the initial phase of classical pre-training involves solely the auxiliary task, early in training, \metam~up-weights the auxiliary task but does not fully zero out the end-task.
 Later in training, we see leveling off of weights instead of railing the end-task to 1 as in classical pre-training.
-Thus, though we observe a 2-phased learning regime for \metam~in Figure \ref{fig:metahead}, these phases both involve multitasking the objectives and not alternating them, unlike in classical pre-training.

-Next, we plot a similar graph for using both DAPT and TAPT across three tasks in Figure \ref{fig:difftasks}.
+Next, we plot a similar graph for using both DAPT and TAPT across our three tasks in Figure \ref{fig:difftasks}.
 From the figure, it is apparent that \metam~discovers similar task-weighting strategies across different end-tasks.
 This suggests that the MLM objective and \metam's strategy for learning task weights are generic enough to induce similar behaviours across tasks.
-All trajectories are early stopped when the validation performance on $T^*$ plateaus.
 In general, DAPT is significantly up-weighted compared to the end-task and TAPT.
-Note that the TAPT + ACL-ARC task weights (Figure \ref{fig:difftasks}) have the same approximate total weight as ACL-ARC in Figure \ref{fig:metahead}.
-Thus the total weight given to out-of-task data (DAPT) is roughly consistent across the two figures.
-It seems important to assign high weight to the task data but not necessarily all of it needs to go to the actual task loss.
+Note that the TAPT + ACL-ARC task weights (Figure \ref{fig:difftasks}) has the same approximate trajectory as ACL-ARC task weight in Figure \ref{fig:metahead}.
+It seems important to assign high weight to the task data (Figure \ref{fig:metahead}) but not necessarily all of it needs to go to the actual task loss (Figure \ref{fig:difftasks}).
 We hypothesize that the diversity in the domain data counteracts overfitting to the end-task data and results in DAPT being up-weighted.